 Do you see this?
 Look on her, look, her lips,

-This extract is a perfect example of trochaic pentameter which follows a stressed/unstressed pattern which is opposite to iamb meter.
+This excerpt is a perfect example of trochaic pentameter, which follows a stressed/unstressed pattern that is opposite to iamb meter.
 The syllables are perfectly alternating between unstressed and stressed syllables in the fourth line.

 Half a league onward,